Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Introduction

-for $\sigma > 3/4$.
-When $\sigma=3/4$, the bounds \eqref{Inghaqt} and \eqref{zeeshmh} become identical.
-This threshold case corresponds to Dirichlet polynomials of length $N=(qT)^{4/5}$ attaining values of magnitude $V=N^{3/4}$, for which both estimates yield $|W| \lessapprox (qT)^{3/5}$.
-In this critical situation, Theorem \ref{thm1} provides the strictly superior bound $|W| \lessapprox (qT)^{8/15}$.
-Employing Theorem \ref{thm1} within the zero-density machinery leads to the following result: \begin{theorem}[Zero-density estimate] We have the bound
+that performs better than \eqref{Inghaqt} when $\sigma > 3/4$.
+When $\sigma=3/4$, the bounds \eqref{Inghaqt} and \eqref{zeeshmh} coincide.
+This threshold case corresponds to Dirichlet polynomials of length $N=(qT)^{4/5}$ attaining values of size $V=N^{3/4}$, for which both estimates yield $|W| \leq (qT)^{3/5+o(1)}$.
+In this critical situation, Theorem \ref{Partial LVE} gives us the estimate